ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ### Workers

 This panel contains a list of workers assigned to the managed warehouse.

+The access each has to the warehouse is determined by the **user account** they're associated with.

 ![pictures](pictures/Managed_Warehouses_workers_04_06.png)